Markkop/essence-helper-google-action/README.md

 # 🥽 Essence Helper (Google Action)

 A Google Action that provides information about the Zenith VR MMORPG.
-Check it's Alexa Skill version [here](https://github.com/Markkop/essence-helper-alexa-skill).
+Check its Alexa Skill version [here](https://github.com/Markkop/essence-helper-alexa-skill).

 ## Get the Skill